Cosmic Crisp

-Cosmic Crisp is an American apple with the variety designation WA 38.
-Breeding began in 1997 at the Washington State University (WSU) Tree Fruit Research and Extension Center in Wenatchee, Washington, and was initially overseen by Bruce Barritt.
-Kate Evans stepped in to complete the research after Barritt’s retirement from WSU.
+Cosmic Crisp is an American apple with the cultivar designation WA 38, a cross between Honeycrisp and Enterprise apples.
+Breeding began in 1997 at Washington State University, and the apple was commercially released in 2019.
+The Cosmic Crisp has seen strong and growing sales since its launch.
+As of 2025, it was the sixth most-produced apple variety grown in the United States.

 Characteristics

 The Cosmic Crisp is a cross between Honeycrisp and Enterprise apples.
 It is intended to have the texture and juiciness of the Honeycrisp, and the late-ripening behavior and long storage of the Enterprise.
-In breeding the variety, the focus was not on its appearance but on durability and shelf life.
 The Cosmic Crisp is characterized mainly by uniformly colored dark red skin, dense firm flesh, and an improved shelf life.
+It is capable of lasting in cold storage for more than ten months and does not brown quickly once cut open.
 The look of the apple's light lenticels against its wine-red skin reminded focus groups of a galaxy against a night sky, which led to it being named the Cosmic Crisp.
-It is the first widely grown apple variety developed in Washington.
+Compared to the Honeycrisp, the Cosmic Crisp is fairly easy to cultivate, making it popular among farmers.
+A typical harvest produces a yield of 85% or higher, compared to only 60% for the Honeycrisp.
+But like the Honeycrisp, the Cosmic Crisp is slow to brown and can be used for making salads and charcuterie boards.
+The tree is resistant to drought, making it well-suited to the climate of Eastern Washington.
+The Cosmic Crisp is the first widely grown apple variety developed in Washington and is exclusively grown there per an agreement with WSU that expires in March 2027.

-The apple ripens at the same time as the Red Delicious and is expected by producers to replace a large part of Red Delicious stocks.
+The apple ripens at the same time as the Red Delicious and is expected by producers to replace a large part of Red Delicious stocks, as the latter continues to lose market demand.
 The Cosmic Crisp apple was made available to consumers in 2019, after twenty years of development.
+Cosmic Crisp apples are harvested from August until November.

 The New York Times described the apple as "dramatically dark, richly flavored and explosively crisp and juicy", making it "the most promising and important apple of the future".
 FoodRepublic.com called it "firmer than the Honeycrisp, but not too firm.
 And it is high in both sugar and acidity, making it far superior to the Red Delicious, Gala and Fuji varieties as well."
-Northwest Public Radio notes that Washington, which produces 70% of U.S. apples, is betting that the cultivar will "conquer" the market.